EMDR THERAPY · TRAUMA TREATMENT · TELEHEALTH

 EMDR Therapy FAQ

-Is EMDR hypnosis?
+Is EMDR only for PTSD?

-Do I have to tell every detail?
+Do I have to talk about every detail of what happened?

 The past may be over, but your system may still be carrying it.